 4 interesting facts about the Cambridge English exams that you may not know, even though they might be useful to you, like when deciding whether it’s a good choice to take this particular exam, or if it’s better to choose a different one, or maybe even to forget about getting such ”piece of paper”.

-Although Cambridge English, or Cambridge English Language Assessment to be exact, is not just an institution that creates language exams, but also a part of the University of Cambridge, most people learning English, as well as English teachers, will still mostly associate it with those exams that allow to verify the English speaking abilities.
+Although Cambridge English is not just an institution that creates language exams, but also a part of the University of Cambridge, most people learning English, as well as English teachers, will still mostly associate it with those exams that allow verifying the English speaking abilities.

 And even though such exams as: